gkotian/gkotian.github.io/travels/_posts/2010-03-21-going-global-again.md

 title: Going global again
 categories:
 - United Arab Emirates
-excerpt: Finally I can resume writing about what this blog is meant for, Googie going global.
 ---

 Finally I can resume writing about what this blog is meant for, Googie going